ChalmersGU-AI-course/shrdlite-course-project/lib/astar-example/README-ASTAR.md

 ========================
 Run instructions
 ----------------
-To run the provided example, `cd shrdlite-course-project/lib/astar-example` and do `make` followed by `node graphTest.js`.
-For more details on the example and its expected output, see the relevant section below.
+To run the provided examples, `cd shrdlite-course-project/lib/astar-example` and do `make` followed by `node graphTest.js`.
+For more details on the examples and their expected output, see the relevant section below.

 Implementation details
 ----------------------
 All relevant files are in the folder `lib/astar-example`.
 Our implementation of A* is in `astar.ts`, and our representation of graphs is in `graph.ts`.
-The example (which runs itself) is in `graphTest.ts` and is discussed separately below.
+The examples (which run themselves) are in `graphTest.ts` and are discussed separately below.

 ### graph.ts
 Graphs consists of nodes on a euclidian plane and weighted directed edges between them, which needn't be related to the corresponding euclidian distance.